groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 $ openssl pkcs7 -inform der -in v.sig -outform pem -print_certs -out certs.pem
 ```

-and the `certs.pem` file will contain several certificates in text format
+and the "certs.pem" file will contain several certificates in text format
 that you can split into multiple files with the help of a text editor.

 On the other hand, some files in the archives are relatively old, and